jgitlin-p21/chef-server/doc/FrequentTasks.md

       around rails upgrades.
 We should either fix that debt or find another library for the Chef Server API.

-    - src/chef-server-ctl/Gemfile.local
+    - src/cinc-server-ctl/Gemfile.local

-- Build Chef Server, and do a chef-server-ctl reconfigure.
+- Build Chef Server, and do a cinc-server-ctl reconfigure.
 Fix any new warnings about deprecations and the like.

 ## Updating rebar3